vyalyh-oleg/ConfigLinker/docs/UserGuide_1_15m.md

 - validator
 - whitespaces

-arguments in methods
+How to use arguments in methods

----

-@BoundObject (2)
-- sourceScheme (HTTP)
-- trackingPolicy
-- trackingInterval
-- changeListener
-- errorBehavior

-@BoundProperty (2)
-- customType
-- deserializationMethod
-- errorBehavior

-FactorySettingsBuilder and inheritance

 ---